35 Incredible Things to Do in Antigua Guatemala and Surroundings + Travel Tips

 My favorite hotel in Antigua that doesn’t break the bank but still provides a nice and comfortable place to stay is Ojala’ Hotel.

-Obviously, I stayed in a private bedroom with a private bathroom, and although it was quite small, I loved the white soft duvet, comfortable mattress, and the spacious modern bathroom, besides the view of the Agua Volcano from my window.
+Obviously, I stayed in a private bedroom with a private bathroom, and although it was quite small, I loved the soft white duvet, comfortable mattress, and the spacious modern bathroom, besides the view of the Agua Volcano from my window.

 Naif Hotel

 A bit more expensive than the above-mentioned hotel but offering great value for money, Naif Hotel is a cute boutique hotel in the heart of Antigua, at walking distance of everything.
 The spacious rooms are finely decorated and equipped with world-class linen and towels, besides all the necessary amenities.
-They also face a beautiful lush garden from where you have incredible views of the Agua Vulcano.
+They also face a beautiful, lush garden from where you have incredible views of the Agua Vulcano.

 How to get to Antigua

-As you have noticed, Antigua is the first place where you should go when you arrive in Guatemala.
+As you have noticed, Antigua is the first place you should go when you arrive in Guatemala.
 If you are flying to Guatemala City, there are different ways to get to Antigua.

 Read my full guide on how to get from Guatemala City to Antigua